Financial Aid Makes the Difference

 - WWU awarded $42.8 million in financial aid last year.

-- Students who qualify for financial aid receive an annual award of about $22,200.
+- Students who qualify for financial aid receive an average annual award of about $22,200.

 - The average out-of-pocket family contribution for students who qualify for financial aid is about $9,925.